typescript-course/typescript-from-scratch-workshop/lesson-01-project-setup/LESSON.md

 yarn add -D typescript
 ```

 We'll also be taking advantage of the included compiler CLI, `tsc`.
+For instance, run `yarn tsc --init` to create a basic `tsconfig.json` if you went with the local project route or `tsc --init` if you installed it globally.

 Enough chatting though, let's give you a challenge to get your IDE ready for TypeScript'ing!